Municipal Works Yard Redevelopment

 A study completed in 2016 laid out a multi-year plan to rebuild and reorganize all of the Municipal Works Yard facilities.
 The goal is to meet the City of Cornwall’s works service needs for the next fifty years.

 The total estimated budget for the Works Yard Redevelopment Plan (2018 to 2025) is $32 million.
-Council has approved this budget [link to page], and it is included in the Long Term Financial Plan.
+Council has approved this budget, and it is included in the Long Term Financial Plan.

 A study found that a sound barrier should be built around the Municipal Works yard to reduce noise from yard operations.